ceph/ceph-csi/docs/static-pvc.md

 persistentvolumeclaim/fs-static-pvc created
 ```

-**Note** deleting PV and PVC doesnot deleted the backend rbd image, user need to
+**Note** deleting PV and PVC does not removed the backend rbd image, user need to
 manually delete the rbd image if required

 ## CephFS static PVC